RsyncProject/rsync/rsync.1.md

     destination machine, which reduces the amount of data being transmitted -- something that is useful over a slow connection.

-    The "zlib" compression method typically achieves better compression ratios than can be achieved by using a compressing remote shell or a compressing transport because it takes advantage of the implicit information in the matching data blocks that are not explicitly sent over the connection.
-    This matching-data compression comes at a cost of CPU, though, and can be disabled by using the "zlibx" compresson method instead.
-This can be selected by repeating the `-z` option or specifying `--compress-choice=zlibx`, but it only works if both sides of the transfer are at least version 3.1.1.

-    Note that if you see an error about an option named `--old-compress` or `--new-compress`, this is rsync trying to send the `--compress-choice=zlib` or `--compress-choice=zlibx` option in a backward-compatible manner that more rsync versions understand.
-This error indicates that the older rsync version will not allow you to force the compression type.
+    Rsync supports multiple compression methods and will choose one for you unless you force the choice using the `--compress-choice` option.

+    Run `rsync -V` to see the compress list compiled into your version.

+    When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list of choices.
+You default order can be customized by setting the environment variable RSYNC_COMPRESS_LIST to a space-separated list of acceptable compression names.
+If no common compress choice is found, the client exits with an error.
+The one exception to this is that the list is ignored when talking with an old rsync that doesn't support the checksum negotiation.
+    Include the string "FAIL" in your list if you want rsync to fail in such a case.

+    There are some older rsync versions that were configured to reject a `-z` option and require the use of `-zz` because their compression library was not compatible with the default zlib compression method.
+You can usually ignore this weirdness unless the rsync server complains and tells you to specify `-zz`.

-    See the `--skip-compress` option for the default list of file suffixes that will not be compressed.
+    See also the `--skip-compress` option for the default list of file suffixes that will trasnferred with no (or minimal) compression.

 0.  `--compress-choice=STR`, `--zc=STR`